sukoneck/resume/index.md

  * Managed NOC hardware relocation and data center rack reconstruction to improve disaster recovery
  * Implemented VMware ESXi with vCenter and expanded SAN storage to accommodate growth while cutting costs
  * Administered Active Directory, Exchange, Dynamics, SharePoint, Lync, and user provisioning in a multiple domain network
- * Orchestrated enterprise reimage of desktops to standardize and ease administration
+ * Orchestrated enterprise reimage of desktops and rollout of roaming profiles to standardize and ease administration
- * Instigated and managed rollout of roaming profiles for mobile users

 <!-- PROJECTS AND CERTS -->